iatkin/leaflet-svgicon/README.md

 There are also 2 example subclasses provided.
 One is rhombus shaped and includes an example SVGMarker subclass specific to this icon.
 The other is shaped like the Washington Monument.

 ## Requirements
-- Leaflet 0.7+ (earlier versions may work, but are untested)
+- Leaflet 0.7+ (earlier versions may work, but are untested; 1.4.0 has been tested)
 - Browser support for SVG

 ## Demo